 These are valid concerns and in many instances restrictions can be frustrating and cause feelings of helplessness and homesickness.

 Saudi Arabian women were only granted the right to vote in 2015.
-Women can't drive and have to wear the abaya when outside the compound, but non-Muslim women aren't required to cover their face or hair.
+Women can't drive and have to wear an abaya when outside the compound, but non-Muslim women aren't required to cover their face or hair.

 Furthermore, trailing spouses who worked before arriving in Saudi Arabia may find their days suddenly filled with long hours of boredom.
 In patriarchal Saudi society, it's generally the women who must stay at home and battle with a loss of meaning.

 Sometimes, there’s a lack of understanding from the working partner.
 It’s easier for men to transition when they’re preoccupied with the workplace, and they may think it's easier for women because they get to stay home.
 How long these feelings last depends on the individual.